Lawyer: Bloody blanket found with dead dog after flight

 ROMULUS, Mich.
-(AP) - A lawyer representing the owner of a dog that died while traveling with Delta Air Lines says a bloody blanket was among the Pomeranian's belongings.
+(AP) - A bloody blanket was among the items returned to a New York man whose dog died while traveling with Delta Air Lines, the man's attorney said Monday.

-Attorney Evan Oshan (OH'-shan) says he's awaiting the results of a necropsy on Alejandro.
-The dog was found dead in its carrier last Wednesday at a cargo facility at Detroit Metropolitan Airport.
+Evan Oshan, a lawyer for the Pomeranian's owner, said he's still awaiting the results of a necropsy on Alejandro.
+The 8-year-old dog was found dead in his carrier last Wednesday at a cargo facility at Detroit Metropolitan Airport.

 The dog was making a temporary stop in Michigan on its way to Newark, New Jersey, from Phoenix.
-It had been flying in the cargo section.
+Alejandro had been flying alone in the cargo section, Oshan said.

+Thomas added that Delta offered to have the dog evaluated by a veterinarian to find out why it died, but the family did not agree to it.

+"The family now has Alejandro and we continue to offer our support," Thomas said.

-Oshan says the dog passed a physical before the flight from Phoenix.
-The owner lives in New York.
+Oshan said the dog passed a physical before the flight from Phoenix.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.